Rust (video game): Development

 In the original game, the heads-up display featured statistics like as health, hunger and radiation level.
 These were later modified and hidden statistics such as hypothermia were added.
 Monuments went through a phase where developers removed the radiation hazards because of the annoyance it was causing.
 Female models, added to the game shortly afterward, were initially only available for server administrators to test.
-Upon rollout, akin to skin colour, players were automatically assigned a biological sex permanently linked to their Steam account.
-Later in 2015, virtual goods stores selling guns, clothing and other objects were added to the game.
+Upon rollout, akin to skin colour, Later in 2015, virtual goods stores selling guns, clothing and other objects were added to the game.
 When Valve introduced its Item Store, Rust was the first game on Steam to use the feature.
 The Steam Community Market was also allowed to sell similar items.

 Developers removed blueprints, one of the core gameplay concepts of Rust, in July 2016.
 They replaced them with an experience system where players could level up after completing tasks, such as gathering wood.
 In September, Maurino Berry, the lead developer, mentioned in a Reddit post that the experience system was not permanent and Berry explained that the XP system was praised prior to its release, but then received a lot of criticism.
 In early November 2016, components replaced the experience system.
 Originally, players had an initial list of items they could craft.
 This was changed to having a complete list with the required components from the outset.
 Eventually, blueprints were reintroduced.
 Radiation, removed in 2015, was reintroduced in November 2016 after being "reprogrammed from the ground up".
 Instead of each location having the same level of radiation, developers added different levels ranging from low, to medium, and high.

 In early 2017, Garry Newman said that had Steam Early Access not existed, Rust would have been fully released as a game by then.
 The development team would have continued to release updates.
 In June 2017, developers altered the game's gun mechanics to be more like "traditional first-person shooters".
 This was achieved by reducing recoil, material costs, and improving overall accuracy.
 This update also saw the beginnings of an overhaul of Hapis Island, the game's only non-procedurally generated map.
 The game left Early Access and was officially released on 8 February 2018, This update came with graphical updates and gun modifications.
 Newman mentioned that despite the official release, regular updates would continue.
 He noted the update cycle would change from weekly to monthly so as not to "rush in features and fixes that end up breaking something else".